Nights: Journey of Dreams: Reception

 Some reviewers criticised various aspects of gameplay, in particular the lack of checkpoints.
 Scullion noted how the game retained its "old school" feeling despite being aimed at a new audience, and disliked its "die, retry" style of gameplay, which he considered old-fashioned.
 Mark Bozon from IGN similarly criticised the game's tendencies to make the player restart an entire level upon death, calling it "a momentum killer", and Rosenberg said the automatic restarts were the game's "worst offender".
-Most reviewers praised the eccentricity and fun-factor of the boss battles; VanOrd believed they were enjoyable and memorable, and Jeuxvideo.com's reviewer liked the bosses' appearances and originality, but found defeating them more than once in each world repetitive.
+Most reviewers praised the eccentricity and fun-factor of the boss battles; VanOrd believed they were enjoyable and memorable, and Jeuxvideo.coms reviewer liked the bosses' appearances and originality, but found defeating them more than once in each world repetitive.
 In contrast, Bramwell thought that the game's boss characters channelled a mix between Tim Burton and CBeebies, and Bozon felt that boss battles did not blend well with the main story since they were in self-contained arenas.

 Reviewers disliked the game's control scheme, many stating that the use of the Wii remote was awkward and difficult to master.
 Bozon condemned the lack of refined flight control and noted that it was easier to use either the Classic Controller or the GameCube controller.
 Similarly, Scullion said that out of the three control schemes, the Wii remote was the least accurate option.
 VanOrd also criticized the poorly implemented use of the Wii remote, and Rosenberg thought its controls were overly responsive and unpolished; both reviewers recommended using the Classic Controller's analogue stick as an alternative.
 Dickens recognised that the original Nights into Dreams was one of the first games to benefit from an analogue stick, and was therefore surprised at how the sequel had a "control scheme crisis": multiple control schemes might add confusion for new players.
 Govan suggested that the reason why the game featured alternative control schemes was that Sonic Team wanted to emulate the original Saturn controls.
 In contrast, the reviewer from Jeuxvideo.com found little fault with any of the game's control schemes, and Bedigan labelled them as "excellent".
 Both reviewers, however, agreed that the Wii remote's motion controls did not work well with the game.